Facial Plastic and Reconstructive Surgery

 General Otolaryngology - Head and Neck Surgery (also sometimes referred to as ear, nose and throat) encompasses the broad range of disorders of the ears, nose, sinuses, mouth, throat, face and neck in the adult patient.
 Since all of these areas are connected to each other, symptoms in one region can often be due to problems in other regions.
 With this in mind, a global assessment of all of these areas can often be the best place to start.

 UW Department of Otolaryngology: Head and Neck Surgery in collaboration with the Seattle Cancer Care Alliance is the Northwest's leader in head and neck cancer care and is ranked as one of the top five cancer centers in the nation.

-The laryngology team at UW Medicine specializes in the diagnosis, medical and surgical treatment of diseases affecting the throat.
+The laryngology team at UW Medicine specializes in the diagnosis and medical and surgical treatment of diseases affecting the throat.
 This includes all aspects of care related to voice, airway and swallowing disorders.
 UW Laryngology is unsurpassed in the breadth and depth of clinical practice of contemporary laryngology at the highest level.
-The multidisciplinary approach to patient care practiced by our three laryngologists and five voice/swallow therapists follows an ideal model of collaborative care.
+The multidisciplinary approach to patient care practiced by our team of laryngologists and voice/swallow therapists follows an ideal model of collaborative care.
 All members are intimately familiar with the complex anatomy and physiology of the larynx, pharynx, trachea and esophagus.

 Otology and Neurotology

 The Otology/Neurotology team at UW Medicine specializes in the diagnosis, medical and surgical treatment of diseases of the ear and skull base.
 All members are intimately familiar with the complex anatomy and physiology of the outer, middle and inner ear, and the central nervous system connections as well as their afflictions.